dsccommunity/ActiveDirectoryDsc/DSCResources/MSFT_ADDomainController/README.md

 >the account for the parameter `Credential`.

 The parameter `FlexibleSingleMasterOperationRole` is ignored until the node has been provisioned as a domain controller.
+Take extra care to make sure the Flexible Single Master Operation (FSMO) roles are moved accordingly to avoid that two domain controller try to get to be the owner of the same role (potential "ping-pong"-behavior).

 >The resource does not support seizing of Flexible Single Master Operation
 >(FSMO) roles